GaegeSmith/foyerSlideShow/README.md

     }
 }
 ```
-Next you need to create a function that is called startProgram.<br>
+Next you need to create a function that is called startProgram.
+Place this function after the right curly braces of the main method.<br>
 ```
+public void startProgram(){

+}
 ```